 SAML is an open standard for exchanging authentication and authorization data between parties, in particular, between an identity provider (IdP) and a service provider.
 SAML is an XML-based markup language for security assertions.

 Security information and event management (SIEM) technology supports threat detection, compliance and security incident management through the collection and analysis of near and real time and historical security events, as well as a wide variety of other event and contextual data sources.
 The core capabilities are a broad scope of log event collection and management, the ability to analyze log events and other data across disparate sources, and operational capabilities such as incident management, dashboards and reporting.

 Secure Access Service Edge (SASE)

-An architectural model first articulated by Gartner Research that combines comprehensive WAN capabilities (such as routing and path selection WAN optimization) with comprehensive network security functions (such as secure web gateways (SWG), cloud access security brokers (CASB), firewall as a service and ZTNA) to deliver secure zero trust access to applications for users and between applications and the services they consume.
+An architectural model first articulated by Gartner Research that combines comprehensive WAN capabilities (such as routing and path selection WAN optimization) with comprehensive network security functions (such as secure web gateways (SWG), cloud access security brokers (CASB), firewall as a service, and zero trust network access (ZTNA)) to deliver secure zero trust access to applications for users and between applications and the services they consume.